 Thank you so much for your help.
 Mia

 Making a life-long decision based on attraction is like getting a tattoo with someone’s name on your back and breaking up four months later

 Mia, I can’t answer your question, because NOBODY can answer your question.
 Attraction is the big X Factor in any relationship.
 When you have it, you don’t think twice about it.
-When you don’t have it, it’s hard to overcome.
-Which would seem to indicate that you should break up with your boyfriend.
+When you don’t have it, it’s hard to overcome, which would seem to indicate that you should break up with your boyfriend.
 Not so fast.
-I’ve put a lot of thought into the pros and cons of how much you should weigh the lack of physical attraction in a relationship.
+I’ve put a lot of thought into the pros and cons of how much you should weigh the lack of physical attraction to your partner.
 I urge you to consider this before taking any rash steps.

 Reasons for Staying Together Despite a Lack of Physical Attraction

 Ask most long-term married couples about the relative importance of sex in their lives or relationship, and they will generally say things like, “It’s the dessert, not the main course.”
 And it’s true.
 It’s just hard to consider that when you’re 27.
 But realize that in 10 years, you’re 37, raising little ones, and your life is no longer your own.
 By 47, your bodies have thickened and drooped.
 By 57, you’re probably finishing menopause, and his libido is largely gone.
 By 67, you’re thinking of retirement, travel, and grandkids.
 By 77, you’re hoping just to stay healthy, and …

 Can you see how making snap judgments based on physical attraction towards your partner is a perfect example of short-term thinking?
 Like getting a tattoo with your boyfriend or someone’s name on your back and breaking up four months later.
 The truth is that life lasts for a REALLY, REALLY long time.